- Reference Number: HEY-026/2018

 How often will I have a check up?

-After your initial 1 – 3 week post discharge appointment, you will be seen every three months for the first year, then every 6 months for the second year and yearly after this.
+After your initial post discharge appointment you will be followed up by the surgical team regularly for 5 years.
 Meanwhile, if you are concerned about any aspect of your recovery, you can contact your clinical nurse specialist.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Upper GI Clinical Nurse Specialists on telephone number (01482) 624349 or 624350